 - Brands have different sizing standards from one another, so you can’t expect to have the same size across a spectrum of various shoe series.

 - The style of a shoe also affects the sizing.
 So if it is made to have a narrower or snugger fit, you may have to go up a size than you usually do.

-- No pair of feet is identical.
-One of them is bound to be bigger than the other.
+- Teo feet are not always identical.
+One of them happens to be bigger than the other.
 You would have to base your shoe size on the bigger foot.